 But “flex hours” don’t always equal “remote job”.
 Sometimes, flex can mean time-shifting working hours during the week or even job sharing with another part-time person, so it’s important to understand all the options.
 Here’s a roundup of five flex schedules you might come across.

 The biggest distinction is this: a flex job is a role that allows you more freedom regarding when and how much you work so you can prioritize other elements in your life (like parenthood), whereas a remote job allows you the freedom of where you work.
 Often, companies and roles combine both elements to create a sustainable company culture.

 Remote Work Versus Telecommuting

-Then there’s telecommuting.
-This is a bit of a dated term (you mostly hear it when you’re reading outdated business sites), but a telecommuter is someone who works some or all of her hours from home in the same geographic area as the company.
-Remote work implies that you don’t have to come into the office at all meaning you could be living in Bangkok and talking to your boss in Berlin.
+Then there’s telecommuting, which is a bit of a dated term (you mostly see it when you’re reading outdated business sites).
+A telecommuter is someone who works some or all of her hours from home, usually in the same geographic area as the company.
+She could head into the office for a team meeting if needed.
+Remote work implies that you don’t have to come into the office at all, meaning you could be living in Bangkok and talking to your boss in Berlin.

-These days, some companies don’t distinguish between the two terms like they used to, so if you’re looking for a remote job, it doesn’t hurt to search through telecommuting jobs, as well.
+These days, though, fewer and fewer companies distinguish between the two terms, so if you’re looking for a remote job, it doesn’t hurt to search through telecommuting job listings as well.
 For the purposes of this article, though, let’s use the term “remote work” from here on out.

 Now that you know what remote work is, let’s talk about why you might like it (and why you might not).